nubc0der/HowInternetWorksAndLinux/README.md

     little central management, and it is designed to make networks reliable, with the ability to recover automatically from the failure of any device on the network.

+- Port 80
+    - Port 80 is the port number assigned to commonly used internet communication protocol, Hypertext Transfer Protocol (HTTP).
+It is the port from which a computer sends and receives Web client-based communication and messages from a Web server and is used to send and receive HTML pages or data.

+- Port 443
+    - Port 443 is the standard TCP port that is used for website which use SSL.
+When you go to a website which uses the https at the beginning you are connecting to port 443.
+    - This port is used for secure web browser communication.

+- SSL
+    - SSL (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
+This link ensures that all data passed between the web server and browsers remain private and integral.
+SSL is an industry standard and is used by millions of websites in the protection of their online transactions with their customers.